Libera-Chat/libera-chat.github.io/bylaws.md

 7. When electing persons, the following additional points apply:

-   - Each person who is elected must have a majority, meaning that more than half of the votes must go to that person.
+   - To be elected, each candidate must have:
+      -  (a) the most votes over all, and
+      -  (b) over 50% of the votes cast

-   - If no one can get a majority the person with the least votes is eliminated and a new round is held, this is repeated until a person has a majority.
+   - If no candidate fulfils conditions (a) and (b) then the person with the least votes is eliminated and a new round is held, this is repeated until a person fulfils the conditions.

    - If only two persons remain and the round ends in a tie the winner out of the two should be determined randomly.